ℹ️ Note

 - on

-legacyenterprise level distro like Rocky9, the default GNU grep is outdated for years, ugrep nicely fills the gap - it has full Unicode support by default, which is used in my zsh plugin to avoid writing commands containing certain keywords and CJK characters to
+legacyenterprise level distro like Rocky9, the default GNU grep is outdated for years, ugrep nicely fills the gap - it has full Unicode support by default, which is used in my zsh plugin (via

 I prefer blake3 hash now as it’s fast, secure, and parallelizable. sha512sum is still good, but rather slow.

-Similarly, pigz is just gzip in parallel.
+Similarly, pigz is gzip in parallel.
 Zstd is fast (see A Random Summary of Compressed Linux Backup, I also use it in zram).
 Zip/Unzip built with cosmopolitan libc works almost everywhere.

 Sometimes install is better than cp as you can tweak permission/owner within the same command. rsync is fast and smart enough.

 curl now offers a wcurl script to have a similar experience like wget for lazy people like me, although it’s not well-known yet.
-On the contrary, everyone knows youtube-dl is killed by RIAA2 under the silly DMCA. gallery-dl is another cool tool like yt-dlp but for images and supports lots of sites.
+On the contrary, everyone knows youtube-dl is killed by RIAA3 under the silly DMCA. gallery-dl is another cool tool like yt-dlp but for images and supports lots of sites.

 I use autocorrect and vale to lint my prose, although it’s only used in my blog and not anywhere else.